 Over the past few years Arturia has been trickling out virtual effects under the umbrella of its ‘Effects You’ll Actually Use’ series – a clunky moniker but a factual one.

 By combining, for the most part, quality analogue emulations with well-considered modern features, Arturia has hit on a winning formula.
 Its delays and filters, in particular, have become go-to plugins as a quick and inspiring source of creative processing.

 The company’s FX Collection bundles all of these effects into one place, a total of 22 plugins for this second iteration.
 The collection can, mostly, be broken down into groups of three by category – three filters, three delays, three reverbs, three compressors, three preamps.
-New for Arturia FX Collection 2are a trio of bus processors and, breaking from tradition, four modulation effects.
+New for Arturia FX Collection 2 (opens in new tab)are a trio of bus processors and, breaking from tradition, four modulation effects.